AC Monza: Financial instability (1999–2018)

 On 13 July 2009, Begnini sold the club to the PaSport holding company, headed by former Milan player Clarence Seedorf.
 The new ownership did not last long: in 2012 the club was relegated to the Serie C2 and, on 12 May 2013, was sold to Anthony Armstrong Emery.
 Following broken promises regarding an increase in finances in the club, Monza was sold again, on 12 December 2014, to Dennis Bingham for €1.
 The new president was contested straight away by fans for not paying the players' salaries.

 Following the club's sale to Piero Montaquila in March 2015, Monza won the 2014–15 Lega Pro relegation play-offs against Pordenone, and were due to remain in the third level the following season.
 However, Monza were declared bankrupt on 27 May.
-The club was acquired by Nicola Colombo on 2 July that year and was renamed S.S.D.
-Monza 1912.
+The club was acquired by Nicola Colombo on 2 July that year and was renamed SSD Monza 1912.
 Monza registered to the Serie D (fourth level) on 31 July and finished the 2015–16 season mid-table.
-In May 2016, the club changed its name to S.S.
-Monza 1912 and achieved promotion back to the Serie C under coach Marco Zaffaroni in 2017.
+In May 2016, the club changed its name to SS Monza 1912 and achieved promotion back to the Serie C under coach Marco Zaffaroni in 2017.
+Having won Group B of the Serie D, the team took part in the competition's poule scudetto (a post-season competition to determine the best non-professional Italian team); they won the Scudetto Serie D trophy after defeating Ravenna 2–1 in the final.